siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 **Problem:** In datasets with job titles, variations in case (uppercase vs lowercase) can lead to discrepancies in data analysis, particularly when counting the number of individuals in each job position.
 This inconsistency can skew results and affect decision-making processes.

-**Solution:** To address this issue, job titles can be converted to a consistent case (either all lowercase or all uppercase) using `lower` or `upper` functions before performing counts .
+**Solution:** To address this issue, job titles can be converted to a consistent case (either all lowercase or all uppercase) using `lower` or `upper` functions before performing counts.
 This normalization ensures that variations in case do not affect the accuracy of the data analysis.

 ```
 ... | eval lowercase_job_title=lower(job_title)